 By default, OBS loads with 6 sections.
 First is the preview section, where you can see how people would see your screen.

 The second section is where you can create scenes.
 Each scene can have different windows on your computer.

 The third section is the Sources section.
-After you create a scene, you can add video input(s) to it such as webcam, Game window, or any other input you want.
+After creating a scene, you can add video input(s) to it, such as a webcam, Game window, or any other input you want.

 Forth section is the Audio Mixer for managing audio devices.
 If you want to activate sound from your Mic, you can mute other devices except for the Mic and vice-versa.